Words Mean Things: On Training, Coaching, And Athletes

 Give Me The Fish (GMTF): The terms we use affect the world around us.
 They are our link to the world and how the world links back to us.
-Words mean things, they are not just puffs of air.
+Words mean things.
 If we are not specific in our word choice our ability to bend and shape the world in our image is severely hampered.
-This is why it’s important to use the correct words at the correct time and know exactly what we are saying when we use them.

 Table of Contents

 This is a phrase I’ve heard yelled out, said, written down, and used as a comeback for longer than I can remember.

 The Marine Corps is big on this and while I have definitely drank the kool-aid, they’re right.

 Communication is a large part of being human and, it’s what allows us to function in society.

 Words shape how we interact with each other, how we treat certain topics, and ultimately their use affects our actions.

 Because of this, it’s essential that we fully understand what certain words mean and how they should be used before we actually use them.

 In this case, specifically, coaching, training, and athletes.